Worzel Gummidge: 1979-81 television series

 Southern Television's production for ITV was written by Keith Waterhouse and Willis Hall, and starred Jon Pertwee as Worzel, with Una Stubbs as Aunt Sally, a life-size fairground doll and Worzel's femme fatale.
 This was a significant change from the original books, where Aunt Sally is, in fact, Worzel's aunt.
 The Crowman, who made Worzel and some of his other scarecrow friends, was played by Geoffrey Bayldon (who read Worzel Gummidge Again in November 1974 on BBC1's Jackanory), better known for his starring role as the title character of Catweazle.
 Bill Maynard also appeared as a scarecrow called Sergeant Beetroot.

 Worzel Gummidge Down Under

 Television New Zealand and Channel 4 collaborated on a follow-up programme that ran for two series in 1987 and 1989, with Worzel Gummidge and Aunt Sally, still played by Pertwee and Stubbs, relocated to New Zealand.

 Worzel Gummidge (2019 adaptation)

-Worzel Gummidge is a 2019 British TV fantasy miniseries, and an adaptation of the Worzel Gummidge series by Barbara Euphan Todd.
-It stars Mackenzie Crook, who also wrote and directed the series, as the magical scarecrow.
-It was produced by Leopard Pictures (part of the Argonon Group) and was broadcast by BBC One on 26 and 27 December 2019.
-A further four episodes followed in 2020 and 2021.
+A new adaptation of Worzel Gummidge was broadcast by the BBC from 2019, starring Mackenzie Crook, who also wrote and directed the series.
+A total of six episodes, were recorded across two series.
+Other cast members included Rosie Cavaliero and Steve Pemberton as Reenie and Henry Braithwaite, Francesca Mills as Earthy Mangold, Tim Plester as Clarty, and Vicki Pepperdine as Aunt Sally.